lorenzschmid/alfred-ddgnext/README.md

 # alfred-ddgnext

-**Please Note: Despite that it might still work, this project will not be updated anymore and is here just for reference.**

 This is a workflow for the Alfred, an application launcher for Mac OSX.
-The workflow allows to perform queries on DuckDuckGo directly from Alfred with Auto Suggestion from DuckDuckGo.
+Using this workflow, query the DuckDuckGo search engine and get its auto suggestions showing right in your Alfred launcher window.

-To start, open Alfred and type as key word "s".
-You can then start your query.
-The dropdown menu shows constantly auto suggestion as given by DuckDuckGo.
+To start, open Alfred and type as key word "d" (for "DuckDuckGo").
+You can then enter your query while the dropdown menu shows constantly auto suggestion as given by DuckDuckGo.
+Press Enter to search with the chosen query in the browser.

+## Configuration

+With the new Alfred version 3, variables got introduced.
+You can now in the workflow set the variable `noscript` to `true` if you prefer to open the DuckDuckGo results with the JavaScript-free website of DuckDuckGo.

 ## Attributions